 What is Apple Fitness+?

-Put simply, Apple Fitness+ is a way to get workouts to complete in whatever setting you prefer, whether at a gym you visit, in your own home or outdoors, using Apple Watch to pair with visuals on an iPhone, iPad or Apple TV.
+Put simply, Apple Fitness+ is a way to workout in whatever setting you prefer, whether at a gym you visit, in your own home, or outdoors using Apple Watch to pair with accompanying visuals on an iPhone, iPad, or Apple TV.

 It gives you the studio-style experience that's become so coveted, without any additional equipment needed.
 You can prop your phone up, follow along with a workout, and get personalised stat displays both on your wrist and on your display of choice in real-time.

-There's a wide range of activity types to make sure that there's plenty to appeal to people, including Cycling, Treadmill, Rowing, HIIT, Strength, Yoga, Dance, Core, and Mindful Cooldown among others.
+There's a wide range of activity types to make sure that there's plenty to appeal to people, including Cycling, Treadmill, Rowing, HIIT, Strength, Yoga, Dance, Core, Pilates, Meditation, and Mindful Cooldown among others.

 Finally, if you've got Apple Music you'll also find integration there, letting you easily browse and save playlists geared around each workout.